Our Mission

 To ensure that precision medicine, genomic technology and theragnostics are inclusive of multi-ethnic populations, and are utilized toward amelioration of cancer health disparities.
 We believe that community education and outreach are imperative to fully engage minority populations in research and clinical trials.

-– Dr. Melissa Davis (Scientific Director for ICSBCS)
+– Dr. Melissa Davis (former/inaugural ICSBCS Scientific Director)

 – Dr. Lisa Newman (Executive Director, Medical Director, and Founder for ICSBCS)